Ciprian Marica: Konyaspor

-FCSB
+Steaua București

-On 14 January 2016, Marica reached an agreement with FCSB, thus returning to Romania after twelve years.
-He became the 59th footballer to play for both big Bucharest rivals, Dinamo and FCSB.
-In his first match with FCSB, a 2–0 victory against Concordia Chiajna, he played from the start and was replaced after 84 minutes.
+On 14 January 2016, Marica reached an agreement with Steaua București, thus returning to Romania after twelve years.
+He became the 59th footballer to play for both big Bucharest rivals, Dinamo and Steaua București.
+In his first match with Steaua, a 2–0 victory against Concordia Chiajna, he played from the start and was replaced after 84 minutes.
 His performance was deemed weak and conservative, as he only managed to get two opportunities in a game in which he was otherwise unremarkable.

 International career

 Marica scored 25 goals in 71 caps.
 He made his debut on 16 November 2003, in a friendly game with Italy played in Ancona and won by Squadra Azzurra 1–0.
 Marica was introduces in the 81st minute, replacing Daniel Pancu.
 His first goal for the national team came on 17 November 2004, in a match against Armenia.

-On 25 March 2008, he was awarded the "Meritul Sportiv", class III medal, by the president of Romania, Traian Băsescu for the results on Qualifying to EURO 2008 and qualification to UEFA Euro 2008 Group C.

-He scored his first double for Romania in a 2012 European championship qualifying match against Bosnia and Herzegovina, on 3 June 2011.
+On 25 March 2008, he was awarded the "Meritul Sportiv", class III medal, by the president of Romania, Traian Băsescu for the results on Qualifying to EURO 2008 and qualification to UEFA Euro 2008 Group C. He scored his first double for Romania in a 2012 European championship qualifying match against Bosnia and Herzegovina, on 3 June 2011.
 He scored his first ever hat-trick for Romania in a friendly match against Trinidad and Tobago, on 4 June 2013.